 Look for Coloring When Ripe

-Different varieties of crab apples are different colors at maturity.
-If you know the variety of the tree you're harvesting, you can tell when they're ripe or nearly ripe by the intensity of the color.
+Different types of crab apples are different colors at maturity.
+If you know the apple type of the tree you're harvesting, you can tell when they're ripe or nearly ripe by the intensity of the color.
 Colors can range from various shades of red to yellow and green.

-Many, such as Malus "Camzam" Camelot are varying shades of red, but others like Malus "Trailman" are mottled with green.
-Both of these varieties grow best in USDA zones 4 to 8.
-Some may even be solid green, like Malus "Norhey," which grows in USDA zones 1 through 8.
-With at least 1,000 different varieties of crabapples to choose from, you may need to wait and see what color your crabapples turn if you don't know which type you have.
+Many, such as Camelot crabapple (Malus 'Camzam') are varying shades of red, but others like Malus 'Trailman' are mottled with green.
+Both of these cultivars grow best in zones 4-8.
+Some may even be solid green, like Malus 'Norhey,' zones 1 through 8.
+With at least 1,000 different types of crabapples to choose from, you may need to wait and see what color your crabapples turn if you don't know which type you have.